iot2tangle/ESP32/README.md

 ```

-The following screenshot is a reading of the Serial Port, you should see something like this:
+The following screenshot is a reading of the *Serial Port*, you should see something like this:

 ![Raspberry with BME280 sending data to the Tangle](https://i.postimg.cc/cH6TWpXP/Screenshot-from-2020-10-16-11-33-05.png)